DeekshithSN/Jenkinsfile/README.md

-This is to commit based job
+This is to commit based job : yes